mike-1234-g/mlops_projet/README.md

    # install the dependencies
    pip install -r requirements.txt
    ```
 3. **GIT LFS**: Git LFS (Large File Storage) is used to efficiently manage large files like `.plk` files, which are binary files often generated in machine learning workflows.
 In our case, we are using it because MLflow generates `.plk` files which are too big to handle by a classic git repository.
+This step is mandatory to make the whole workflows works.
+Indeed, the `.plk` files defines models and if you dont have those in your project, you'll not be able to predict the price over the years.
+Make sure you have those files!!!
 To do it through mac (Homebrew):
    ```bash
    brew install git-lfs